- Omega-3s from land and sea: A key distinction

 Recent findings revealed genetic variations that affect the conversion of short-chain, plant-source omega-3s and omega-6s into their long-chain, animal-source forms (see Omega-3 Mystery Solved?) ... with large differences seen among geographical regions (see Dramatic Omega-3 Discovery).

-That unexpected finding serves to highlight the value of blood testing to monitor your omega-3/omega-6 balance.
+Those findings highlight the value of blood testing to monitor your omega-3/omega-6 balance.

 High omega-6 intakes limit conversion of ALA into omega-3 EPA and DHA